 Kitty – Rescued in July 2013, at 2 years old.
 Semi-feral.
 Strabismus.
 Developed mastitis after her 3 newborn kittens died.
 Trapped, Spayed & Tamed.

 Kitty used to live in a feral cat colony.
 At only 2 years old, she had already been pregnant a few times.
 First time we saw her, she had just given birth to a litter of 3.
-After a couple of weeks, her babies were all found dead by a neighbour who has known Kitty since birth.
-We were told Kitty was terribly stressed and depressed by her loss.
-Since kittens were still nursing, she immediately developed mastitis.
+After a couple of weeks, her babies were all found dead by a neighbour who used to feed Kitty back then.
+Kitty was terribly stressed and depressed by her loss and she developed mastitis.

 Mastitis is an infection of the mammary glands, which occurs when the mother cat’s milk production is heavy and milk is retained.
 Mastitis is a veterinary emergency that requires immediate care.
 So we told our vets about her condition and asked them for advice.
-We bought the antibiotics she needed in order to have her healed while still living in the streets.
-We just needed to make sure she’d take a pill a day for a week.
+We bought the antibiotics she needed in order to treat her while she was still living on the streets.
+We needed to make sure she’d take a pill a day for at least a whole week.

 Two weeks later, we could finally get Kitty into a carrier and bring her to the vet clinic.
 She wasn’t too happy about it at first, she was fearful and not too friendly to the vets and while being handled she almost managed to escape!

 At the vet’s clinic she was panicking with all these meows and barks around her, but once we got her to a safe and quiet environment, she started to soothe and she never tried to escape… not once!
-She used to hide under the sofabed for weeks.
-She just needs some time to get used to her new life so we are taking baby steps!
+She hid under the sofabed for weeks.
+She just needed some time to get used to her new life.

-After many months, Kitty was finally tamed and she’s now enjoying her new life at its fullest!
+After a couple of months, Kitty was finally tamed and she began to enjoy her new life at the Sanctuary to the fullest!